MAPC/make-space-for-art/README.md

 The application uses the following data sources:

-- **Arts Spaces Data**: ArcGIS Feature Service containing arts space locations and attributes, and this feature service is synced with art spaces information in the airtable base.
+- **Creative Spaces Data**: ArcGIS Feature Service containing arts space locations and attributes, and this feature service is synced with art spaces information in the airtable base.
 - **Massachusetts Boundaries**: GeoJSON file with Massachusetts city/town boundaries
 - **Neighborhood Boundaries**: ArcGIS Feature Services for Boston, Cambridge, and Somerville neighborhoods